Monte-M/advertise-website-fe-MM/README.md

 1. Open this file in your source-code editor;
 2. Run npm install;
+3. Change .env example file name to .env
-3. Run npm start;
+4. Run npm start;
+5. Enjoy this website.

+## Option #3 (if remote back-end is down):

+1. Open this file in your source-code editor;
+2. Run npm install;
+3. Change .env example file name to .env and change its value to localhost.
+4. Run npm start.
-4. Enjoy this website.
+5. Enjoy this website.